buddha-maitreya/Sariputra-frontend/README.md

 ## 🕉️ About Sariputra

 Sariputra was one of Buddha's principal disciples, renowned for his wisdom and ability to explain complex dharma concepts clearly.
-This application honors his legacy by making the profound teachings of Siddhartha Gautama and Maitreya accessible to modern seekers.
+This application honors his legacy by making ageless wisdom and profound teachings from masters of wisdom since the beginningless past accessible to modern seekers.

 ## 🔗 Related Repositories